 - They are unloaded by your own employees following the departure of the carrier’s personnel, or

 - In the event a private carrier is used, that carrier has departed the unloading area.

-Check tomorrow’s Total Security Daily Advisor for two more scenarios that describe whether a Security Plan is required.
+Check Monday’s Total Security Daily Advisor for two more scenarios that describe whether a Security Plan is required.